GOODYEAR, Ariz. -- The Indians will be without center fielder Michael Bourn for at least the first four games of the season.

 Cleveland also informed third baseman Lonnie Chisenhall that he will break camp with the Major League club.
 This spring, Chisenhall has been competing for at-bats at third base with cleanup hitter Carlos Santana, who will double as a third baseman and backup catcher for the Indians this season.

 Veteran right-hander Aaron Harang, who was informed on Sunday that he would not make the roster, was granted his release on Monday.
-The 35-year-old Harang -- added on a Minor League contract by Cleveland at the onset of camp -- signed with the Braves on Monday night.
+The 35-year-old Harang -- added on a Minor League contract by Cleveland at the onset of camp -- is now a free agent.

 Also on Monday, the Indians reassigned non-roster first basemen Bryan LaHair and David Cooper to Minor League camp.
 Catcher Luke Carlin was also told that he will be reassiged to the Minor League side, but Cleveland plans on keeping him in big league camp until the Indians leave Arizona on Thursday.